mavryk-network/testnets/README.md

 ### Bootstrap baker and bootstrap p2p endpoint

-Upon deployment of a Teztnet, a genesis baker will run and its p2p and rpc endpoints will be exposed externally.
+Upon deployment of a Testnet, a genesis baker will run and its p2p and rpc endpoints will be exposed externally.
 Example:

 - p2p: `ghostnet.testnets.mavryk.network`
 - rpc `rpc.ghostnet.testnets.mavryk.network`

-### `--network` endpoint for Tezos node
+### `--network` endpoint for Mavryk node

-Tezos nodes supports downloading of network specification from a json endpoint: `mavkit-node config init --network https://testnets.mavryk.network/<TEZTNET NAME>`
+Mavryk nodes supports downloading of network specification from a json endpoint: `mavkit-node config init --network https://testnets.mavryk.network/<TESTNET NAME>`

-The Teztnet platform creates and exposes such endpoints.
+The Testnet platform creates and exposes such endpoints.

 ## Automate on Testnets

-You are encouraged to build automation to ensure your Tezos project keeps running with the future versions of Tezos shell and/or protocol.
+You are encouraged to build automation to ensure your Mavryk project keeps running with the future versions of Mavryk shell and/or protocol.

-This endpoint lists the current active testnets: [https://testnets.mavryk.network/teztnets.json](https://testnets.mavryk.network/teztnets.json)
+This endpoint lists the current active testnets: [https://testnets.mavryk.network/testnets.json](https://testnets.mavryk.network/testnets.json)

 ## Add new Testnets or modify existing Testnets

-Each Teztnet is defined within a subdirectory of the `/networks` directory in this repository.
-The Teztnet directory must contain the following files:
+Each Testnet is defined within a subdirectory of the `/networks` directory in this repository.
+The Testnet directory must contain the following files:

 - A Helm chart `values.yaml` file
 - Optionally, a Helm chart `faucet_values.yaml` file if deploying a faucet